scherma/antfarm/README.md

 - Check libvirtd is running and the libvirt socket files at /usr/local/var/run/libvirt/ have ownership of root:libvirt-qemu.
 - If they do not, contact me and I can provide the steps to make sure this is fixed
 - Start virt-manager.
-The script should remove the virtual network 'default' and create a new one 'vneta' with gateway IP of 192.168.43.1, if this has not happened do it via virt-manager
-- Create a new virtual machine - recommend at least 2 CPUs and 2GB RAM
+Verify that the network details you specified in the install script have been set correctly.
+Create a new virtual machine - recommend at least 2 CPUs and 2GB RAM
 - __MAKE SURE__ to customise the VM before install:
   - Change the display type to VNC
   - Change the Video type to VMVGA